-The benefit of the library
+Public benefits The benefit of the library service to the District is providing resources to meet the community's evolving knowledge, information and recreational needs.
+The Library is a community hub for people to relax, interest and be incrired.

-service to the District is providing resources to meet the community's evolving knowledge, information and recreational needs.
-The Library is a community hub for people to relax, interact and be inspired.
+interact and be inspired.

-Fees paid by actual users.
+Private benefits Fees paid by actual users.